Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 * Source files to recreate the structure of the data store are available.
 * Unit testing of data processing operations is provided by a test suite implemented through Python's `unittest`.

+### Project Documentation
+Documentation is maintained as docstrings within the source code files with the intention of conforming to the reStructuredText format.
+There is also a [GitHub-based wiki](https://github.com/Hawaii-Smart-Energy-Project/Maui-Smart-Grid/wiki).

 ## Implementation

 The code is written in Python 2.7x.
 It has a testing suite implemented through `unittest`.